hassanAlAwwadi/AFP-Spreadsheet/report.md

 ### Topological Sort

 To make sure that we propagate the changes through the right nodes, and in the right order, we must topologically sort a graph, i.e., calculate the formula of a node, only after the possible recalculation of it's parent - otherwise we end up with incorrect information.

+The Topological Sort also acts as a sanity check, because it too reveals if somehow have introduced a cyclic dependency in our graph.

 ```Haskell
 topSort :: Map (Int, Int) [(Int, Int)] -> [(Int, Int)]